UCLA vs. Oregon NCAA Football Odds, Plays and Insights | October 23, 2021

 Oregon Stats and Trends

-- So far this year Oregon has one win against the spread.
+- Oregon has one win against the spread in six games this season.

-- The Ducks have been underdogs by 1.5 points or more once this year and covered the spread.
+- The Ducks have been underdogs by 2.5 points or more once this season and covered the spread.

-- Oregon's games this season have gone over the total in two out of six opportunities (33.3%).
+- Oregon's games this season have hit the over on two of six set point totals (33.3%).

-- Oregon is 1-3 against the spread and 4-0 overall in games when it scores more than 25.1 points.
+- Oregon is 1-3 against the spread and 4-0 overall in games when it puts up more than 25.1 points.

-- When Oregon amasses more than 381.3 yards, the team is 1-4 against the spread and 4-1 overall.
+- Oregon is 1-4 against the spread and 4-1 overall when the team piles up over 381.3 yards.

-- The Ducks have turned the ball over four times, seven fewer times than the Bruins have forced turnovers (11).
+- The Ducks have four giveaways this season, while the Bruins have 11 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.